yorkedegg/tonic/README.md

 # tonic
+this is a alpha. a minimum viable product. expect alotta bugs and missing features. dm eg.o on discord for things

 minecraft: new nintendo 3ds edition, playing on a real java server. over the internet. with your 3ds skin.